Please also see Restoring Your Data with Point in Time

 Prior to using --point-in-time, you may find it helpful to use --tree-changelog to see what restore points are available.
 Note however that point in time restoration is not retroactive and can only restore points backed up since the installation of a SpiderOak One version that supports this feature (version 6.1.2 or later).
 For example, if you upgraded on February 1, 2016 to a version that supports point in time restoration, then you will not be able to restore to points prior to that date even if --tree-changelog reports prior changes.

 If you plan to use --device, you may find it helpful to first use --userinfo to obtain a list of your devices and their numbers.
+Please note that the paths below are case sensitive and must be typed exactly as they occur in the system.
+When choosing the time, it is the local time of the user.

 This will download everything uploaded to SpiderOak One from the current device's Photos directory in their Documents folder, saving those files to a TempPhotos directory under their user name.
 It will also give a verbose list of all files which are being downloaded.